Picasso for kids & young people

-Designed specifically for young people, the Park Gallery will be divided into themed spaces featuring different modes of contemporary media.
-Young people can ‘Watch’ live streamed TV and video from Europe; ‘Listen’ to contemporary music from France and Spain and scratch tracks with the interactive DJ turntable; and ‘Read’ art, design and popular culture books, journals and magazines.
+Designed specifically for young people, the Park Gallery was divided into themed spaces featuring different modes of contemporary media.
+Young people could 'Watch' live streamed TV and video from Europe; 'Listen' to contemporary music from France and Spain and scratch tracks with the interactive DJ turntable; and 'Read' art, design and popular culture books, journals and magazines.

-Specifically developed for secondary school students, this exciting new program will feature visiting art historians, curators, artists and Gallery staff exploring key themes and works in the ‘Picasso & his collection’ exhibition.
-The I Art History program will extend students’ engagement with the exhibition through illustrated presentations held in a dedicated space in the Park Gallery.
-Free program for booked school groups to ‘Picasso & his collection’.
+Specifically developed for secondary school students, this exciting new program featured visiting art historians, curators, artists and Gallery staff exploring key themes and works in the 'Picasso & his collection' exhibition.
+The I Art History program extended students' engagement with the exhibition through illustrated presentations held in a dedicated space in the Park Gallery.
+Free program for booked school groups to 'Picasso & his collection'.

 Special tours for French speakers

 Gallery 1.1; Gallery 1.2; Gallery 1.3 GoMA

 9.00am (for children aged 3–7 and accompanying adults)>